UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

           f
 ```

-is a pullback is and only if `g` is a fiberwise equivalence.
+is a pullback if and only if `g` is a fiberwise equivalence.

 ```agda
 module _